MatrixPilot/MatrixPilot/Tools/flight_analyzer/Readme.txt

 If you don't have python yet - I strongly recommend using that version.
 If you already have another fairly recent version (2.5x,2.6.x ) stay with that.
+Flight Anlalyzer does not yet support Python 3.x

 Then you must download flan.py using subversion or a subversion client.
 Make sure you have the directories called "models" and "images" below